langenhagen/Master-Thesis/README.txt

     Evaluation          :       assesses the clustering result quality OPTICSAnalyzer      :       tool for manual assessment of the OPTICS clustering

+    - The thesis document can be found in the root directory under following name:
+        "Andreas Langenhagen - Master Thesis - Unsupervised Detection of Salient Regions in Image Databases.pdf"

     - The doxygen documentation can be found in the folder "doc"